syedalinaqihasni/coderabbit-docs/docs/introduction.md

   <iframe src="https://www.youtube.com/embed/3SyUOSebG7E?si=i0oT9RAnH0PW81lY" title="YouTube video player" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerPolicy="strict-origin-when-cross-origin" allowFullScreen></iframe>
 </div>

-## Integration with GitHub and GitLab
+## Integration with GitHub, GitLab and Azure DevOps

->**CodeRabbit** integrates with both GitHub and GitLab repositories to deliver continuous and incremental reviews for each commit in a pull request (PR) or merge request (MR).
+>**CodeRabbit** integrates with GitHub, GitLab and Azure DevOps repositories to deliver continuous and incremental reviews for each commit in a pull request (PR) or merge request (MR).
 Review feedback is automatically sent back to the PR/MR and can be committed directly.

-It works via GitHub/GitLab webhooks, monitoring Pull Request (PR) and Merge Request (MR) events.
+It works via a webhook, monitoring Pull Request (PR) and Merge Request (MR) events.
 A comprehensive review is performed when a PR or MR is created, and for incremental commits and comments addressed to the bot.
 The feedback is then sent directly back to the Pull Request or Merge Request.

 ![CodeRabbit Code Review Flow showing how AI integrates with GitHub and GitLab for continuous pull request feedback.](/img/about/coderabbit-flow.png "CodeRabbit Code Review Flow")